How will a product configurator drive digital transformation?

-Enabling Smart Commerce means preparing manufacturers for the new digital commerce economy.
-Buying behaviors have changed and B2B customers are now shopping in a B2C way-- even in manufacturing.
 In fact, according to Gartner, buyers are 57% of the way through their buying process before they even reach out to a vendor.
 Additionally, by 2025, Accenture predicts 50% of all transactions in manufacturing will take place over the internet.

+The first step is eliminating inefficiency.
 Manufacturers have traditionally dealt with internal silos, long sales cycles, inaccurate quotes, struggles to deliver what the customer ordered, and internal inefficiencies that lead to costly delays and inaccuracies.

 Learn more by downloading our free ebook “The Manufacturers’ Guide to Smart Commerce.”